tiborizsak/StatusSearch/README.md

 # StatusSearch
 This program is dedicated to quickly finding several types of devices statuses in a large volume of logfiles.
 Prior the search the data batches coming from each device need to be processed.
 I use os glob shutil and zipfile modules to unzip handle folders/files.
 For search I use regular expressions to compile them re package gives me a hand.
-The main purpose of this project were driven by the demand to find a fast solution for running through large amount of files so it is not yet full-proof and need to be run with manual intervention.
+The main purpose of this project were driven by the demand to find a fast solution for running through large amount of files so it is not yet fullproof and need to be run with manual intervention.
-##pkgproc
+## pkgproc
 ```python
 class Uzip:
     def __init__(self, path: str):